Hounfor/The-Big-Deal-Add-On/README.md

 Version 1.4.7

 – TBD has been updated to version 1.4.7b.
-In version 1.4.7 there was a critical error related to the star map, I apologize.
+In version 1.4.7 there was a critical error related to the starmap, I apologize.
 Reinstall the mod as usual.

 # FAQ: